 Toddlers get into everything, from high kitchen shelves with the crystal, to the medicine cabinet with the prescription medications and sharp tweezers.
 The Stone family has two toddlers, and Robin Stone works from home.
-The Stones thought having a parent work from home was a great way to always have eyes on their tots, but like most parents, they didn't realize how clever and slippery kids can be until they had their own.
+The Stones thought having a parent work from home was a great way to keep eyes on their tots, but like most parents, they didn't realize how clever and slippery kids can be until they had their own.

 Baby-proof the home